Neil Fox (broadcaster): Television

 On 12 October 2008 Fox joined his fellow ex-Pop Idol judges Pete Waterman and Nicki Chapman on Peter Kay's Britain's Got the Pop Factor... and Possibly a New Celebrity Jesus Christ Soapstar Superstar Strictly on Ice, a spoof on the talent show genre of programmes.

-Fox appeared on the satirical show Brass Eye's controversial 2001 Paedophilia Special, where he claimed that "Genetically, paedophiles have more genes in common with crabs than they do with you and me.
+Fox appeared on the satirical show Brass Eye's controversial Paedogeddon special, where he claimed that "Genetically, paedophiles have more genes in common with crabs than they do with you and me.
 Now that is scientific fact... there's no real evidence for it, but it is scientific fact."

 Other television work and appearances include Doctor Fox's Video Jukebox on LWT, Ice Warriors (voiceover) and The Big Call (host) on ITV, and Not the Jack Docherty Show (host) on Channel 5.

 He appeared on Paul O'Grady: For the Love of Dogs, where he received his puppy Bonzo.

 On 2 April 2014 Fox appeared on an episode of Big Star's Little Star with his daughter Martha.